JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8034 days**.

-And here is a just a random fact -  **Shakespeare invented the word "assassination" and "bump."**.
+And here is a just a random fact -  **The song "Strawberry Fields Forever" sung by the Beatles refers to an orphanage located in Liverpool**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)